Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Manual Installation
 * Automated Installation
-* Using Markup by Attribute for WooCommerce
+* Using Markup-by-Attribute for WooCommerce

 = Manual Installation =